 On 4 August 1914 Britain declared war on Germany.
 As part of the British Empire, Canada was brought into the war, a war in which airplanes changed forever the way nations do battle.

 Initially Canada entered into the hostilities with only a handful of airmen.
 By 1918 there were 22 000, a large contingent of which were American volunteers that joined the war prior to the U.S. entry.
 For the most part Americans were spread fairly evenly throughout the Flying Corps without regard and it was not unusual to find any number of them listed in paperwork and on rosters as being from the country in which they enlisted.
 That said, a third of the pilots in the British air services who downed thirty or more enemy aircraft were listed as Canadians.
-Of seven British pilots credited with fifty or more victories, four were listed as Canadians, including two aces that survived the war — William A. "Billy" Bishop with 72 victories, and Raymond Collishaw with 60.
+Of seven British pilots credited with fifty or more victories, four were listed as Canadians, including two aces that survived the war, William A. "Billy" Bishop with 72 victories, and Raymond Collishaw with 60.

 Most images of First World War aviators is one of flamboyant gallantry, but the truth is that hundreds of young men died horrible deaths in their flying machines.
 Some 1563 gave their lives, and well over half that number were decorated, three with the Victoria Cross: A. A. McLeod, W. G. Barker, and the previously mentioned Bishop.

-In 1944 British playwright and author W. Somerset Maugham, who had seen the carnage of World War I at field level because he was a former volunteer ambulance driver --- one of the so-called Literary Ambulance Drivers of the time --- had his novel "The Razor's Edge" published.
-The story takes place just following World War I and follows a young American Maugham calls Larry Darrell as he searches for spiritual awakening.
+In 1944 British playwright and author William Somerset Maugham, who had seen the carnage of World War I at field level because he was a former volunteer ambulance driver --- one of the so-called Literary Ambulance Drivers of the time --- had his novel "The Razor's Edge" published.
+The story takes place just after the end of World War I and follows a young American Maugham calls Larry Darrell as he searches for spiritual awakening.
 At the start of the war Darrell had gone to Canada, enlisted in the Canadian military at age sixteen and was flying through them for the British in France by 1917.
 In the 1950s a teenage boy in southern California met in real life the same man Maugham used as a role model for Darrell in the novel.
 The following is some of what the boy related about that man:

 "Another thing was his World War I adventures.
 He really didn't discuss it much except telling me that at age seventeen he was a fighter pilot flying for the British through Canada and that his best friend had died in front of his eyes.(see) However, when I was growing up there was an 'old' man that tended the oil derricks not far from where I lived.
 Every year on the Fourth of July he would take a bunch of us kids to the top on one of the derricks to watch the fireworks being shot off in the surrounding communities.
 He lived in a combination caretakers shack, repair shop near the wells.
 One day I took my mentor to his place just for the heck of it.
 On his wall were several framed photographs of biplanes with men standing around in front of them dressed in WW I flight regalia.
 Come to find out the oil well man had been a pilot fighting for the French in the Lafayette Flying Corps and was one of the men in the photos.
 Next thing I knew my Mentor and the oil well man were swaping war stories about everything from pulling thousand foot long Zeppelins out of the sky using Twin Vickers armed with tracers to R & R in Paris.
 My Mentor flew Sopwith Camels, the oil well man Nieuport 11s.
 I learned more about WW I in those few hours than all my years in school." (source)